sumitrj/Workshops/IoT-Firebase/README.md

 ## Connecting to Database:

 Yes, I won't let you type much code, welcome to opensource.
-Just paste this to connect this to the database/
+Just paste this in your python script to connect this to the database

     import pyrebase